Anton6896/django-one-1/README.md

 * upload to [heroku](https://django-one.herokuapp.com/)

 # Epic
- user can connect here and create a sales list like what he sold(Product) amount in what price and to which customer, with this the program will store and create charts based on users sales by dates to help tracking his progress
+ user can create a sales list (must be authenticated) like what he sold(Product) amount in what price and to which customer, with this the program will store and create charts by sales_id , date_created.

+ using two db (local for testing), Postgres for production

 # Using
 * [bootstrap5](https://getbootstrap.com/docs/5.0/components/navbar/)